-Honeysuckle pruning begins with the removal of the three D’s: dead, damaged and diseased stems.
+Honeysuckle pruning begins with the removal of the three D’s: dead, damaged, and diseased stems.
 Next, correct stems that are growing in the wrong direction and those that rub against each other.
-Cut the stems all the way back to a point where it joins another stem, or shorten the stems by cutting just beyond a leaf node.
+Cut a stem all the way back to a point where it joins another stem, or shorten the stems by cutting just beyond a leaf node.

 Once you have resolved these problems, shape the plant by removing stray stems that wander away from the support.
 You should also thin out the top of the plant to let sunlight and air inside.
 Good air circulation is essential to prevent diseases like powdery mildew.

 Neglected Honeysuckle Pruning